iamjroberts/iamjroberts.github.io/README.md

 ## About
-As Lead Mechanical Design Engineer for 6 years at [RingIR](https://ring-ir.com/), I ensure cross-functionality of electrical, optical, and mechanical systems into cohesive and reliable mid-infrared Cavity Ring Down Spectrometer (_CRDS_) devices.
+As the Lead Mechanical Design Engineer for 6 years at [RingIR](https://ring-ir.com/), I ensure cross-functionality of electrical, optical, and mechanical systems into cohesive and reliable mid-infrared Cavity Ring Down Spectrometer (_CRDS_) devices.
 I specialize in the design and alignment of complex optical layouts.
+Outside of mechanical design, I have worked with our team to collect scientific data in various locations and environments, such as Los Alamos National Laboratory (_LANL_) for chemical and breath detection and identification, oil fields (_in Farmington, NM_) for methane leak detection, and University of New Mexico (_UNM_) Hospital to train personnel on device operation and Covid-19 breath analysis.

 With an unwavering love for CAD work and an insatiable appetite for new challenges, I can't get enough when it comes to mechanical design.
 Whether it's intricate components or conceptualizing innovative solutions, I approach each task with enthusiasm and a can-do attitude.
 The thrill of problem-solving and continuous learning is like fuel to me.
 I have the drive to do the leg work and research necessary to translate conceptual ideas into tangible designs.
 I am eager for collaboration, always open to feedback, and ready to teach or learn from others.